amora479/website/content/bju/cps230/homework/lab7.md

 Open a NASM command prompt, navigate to your `lab7` folder, and run the `make.bat` batch file to assemble, compile, and link all the pieces of this program.

+> Note: You may need to change the line that calls the vc 64 command if you are using the Enterprise version of visual studio 2017.
+Just change the word Community to Enterprise.

 Run the resulting `demo_uprintf.exe` program.
 What does/does not work so far?

 ## Background